Therapy for College Students & Young Adults in NYC

 • Yes.
 Research shows that talk therapy can reduce anxiety, improve emotional regulation, and strengthen coping skills during periods of transition.
 Therapy helps students and young adults build clarity, improve relationships, and manage stress in a structured and supportive environment.

-• American Psychological Association – Understanding psychotherapy and how it works
+• American Psychological Association — Stress and Burnout (Creative and High-Pressure Careers)

 Book Your Consultation